Sling TV Packages 2019: Full Channel Lineup

 Sling TV Channels Cost

-A low monthly cost is what makes Sling TV one of the most popular cable alternatives out there.
+A low monthly cost is what makes Sling TV one of the most popular cable alternatives available.
 For just $25 per month, you can choose a Sling TV channel lineup with the shows that matter most to you.

 Briefly, Sling TV packages cost the following amounts: